The Household Cavalry Musical Ride

 The Kent Spitfire known as ‘Spirit of Kent’ from the Biggin Hill Heritage Hangar

 The ‘Spirit of Kent’ better known as ‘The Kent Spitfire’ is a MK9 TA805 with the No. 234 Squadron colours.
 The aircraft flies in memory of No. 131 (County of Kent) Fighter Squadron.
-The Kent Spitfire completed an exciting display over the Kent Showground on all three Show days.
+The Kent Spitfire will complete an exciting display over the Kent Showground on all three Show days.

 The plane was sold to the South African Airforce in the early 1960’s as an operational aircraft.
 It flew until 1976 when it was scrapped.
 It returned to the UK in the 1980’s and was rebuilt on the Isle of Wight.
 The Heritage Hangar later purchased the plane, and are delighted that they are able to fly her at the Kent County Show.

-The display commentary took place in the main Astor Ring but the iconic aircraft was seen and heard over the entire Show.
+The display commentary will take place in the main Astor Ring but the iconic aircraft can be seen and heard over the entire Showground.

 Titan the Robot

-Our old friend Titan was back at the Show for all three days.
+Our old friend Titan will be back at the Show for Saturday and Sunday.
 This giant robot is a must see for anyone coming to the Kent County Show.

 Titan’s unique blend of comedy, street theatre and music created a show unrivalled in the world today and has lead him to appear on TV shows such as Big Brother, Daybreak and the Gadget Show as well as popping up at many prestigious events including the Abu Dhabi F1 Grand Prix and the UK premier of iRobot and Real Steel.
 Titan has also worked alongside superstars including Will.i.am, Rihanna , Will Smith and Jackie Chan.